Zoulou95/Projet-Info4-CY-MI5A/README.md

 - `userpage_security.html` allows the user to modify his password.
 **NOTE** : this page is temporary, we will integrate the security page into `userpage.html` when we get to phase 2 (JavaScript).

+- The presentations pages in the `/destinations` folder are used to display and present the various holidays available and their characteristics (price, user ratings, etc.).